shakeelmohamed/egress-bootstrap/README.md

 ## Current problems (marked with a TODO)

-* There is no significant input validation in place, I suggest using [validator.js](https://github.com/chriso/validator.js).
+* There is no significant input validation in place, I suggest using [validator.js](https://github.com/chriso/validator.js) since it's already being used in the browser.
+See the current validation in [`public/js/validators.js`](public/js/validators.js)

 # Dependencies